woile/woile.github.io/posts/domain-driven-design-at-europython-2021/index.md

 Let's start by my final conclusions:

-My models on how to design software collaboratively are outdated; mostly UML and random diagrams, not clear design process.
+My models on how to design software collaboratively are outdated; mostly UML and random diagrams, no clear design process.
-There are new techniques used nowadays, so I will asses them I try to integrate into my tool-belt.
+There are new techniques used nowadays, so I will asses them and try to integrate into my tool-belt.

 - Asses [event storming][event-storming].
 I would like to be trained into this technique.